-Based on the review of more than two hundred (200) HCI indicators, Table 13: County Health Indicators Performing in Bottom Quartile of State lists the health outcomes and behavior for which any county in the Parkview Health primary service area was in the lowest performing quartile of Indiana counties.
+Based on the review of more than two hundred (200) HCI indicators, Table 12: County Health Indicators Performing in the Bottom Quartile of the State lists the health outcomes and behavior for which any county in the Parkview Health primary service area was in the lowest performing quartile of Indiana counties.
 Each of these indicators was included in the assessment of community health problems and potential community health priorities.

 Thirty-six (36) HCI health indicators were in the bottom performing quartile.
 Some HCI health indicators relate to the same health condition (e.g., incidence rate and age-adjusted death rate for breast cancer).
-If at least one indicator for a specific health condition was in the bottom quartile, then that condition was considered a potential community health concern for Parkview Health.
+If at least one indicator for a specific health condition was in the bottom quartile, that condition was considered a potential community health concern for Parkview Health.
 For example, breast cancer incidence rate was not in the bottom quartile for Kosciusko County, but the age-adjusted rate of breast cancer was.
 As such, breast cancer is considered a health concern for Kosciusko County.
 Indicators that were duplicative in terms of identifying a health condition as being of concern were removed, thus reducing the number of health indicators used for the CHNA to 28 indicators.
-The 28 indicators were categorized into 15 general health concerns, as shown in Table 13: County Health Indicators Performing in Bottom Quartile of State.
+The 28 indicators were categorized into 15 general health concerns, as shown in Table 13.